IcaroTorres-zz/guild-api/README.md

 ## Requirements:

 This project require installation of some other tools.
-You need to have **[GIT](https://git-scm.com/downloads "git downloads")** to clone this repo, install **[.Net Core SDK 2.2](https://dotnet.microsoft.com/download "microsoft downloads")** to work with .net cross-platform development environment and use `dotnet cli` commands to restore the project and get all packages and dependencies needed properly installed, including **[Package EntityFrameworkCore 2.2.6](https://www.nuget.org/packages/Microsoft.EntityFrameworkCore/ "nuget gallery")**, **[Package SQLite 2.2.6](https://www.nuget.org/packages/System.Data.SQLite "nuget gallery")** and **[Package StackExchangeRedis 2.2.5](https://www.nuget.org/packages/Microsoft.Extensions.Caching.StackExchangeRedis "nuget gallery")**.
+You need to have **[GIT](https://git-scm.com/downloads "git downloads")** to clone this repo, install **[.Net Core SDK](https://dotnet.microsoft.com/download "microsoft downloads")** to work with .net cross-platform development environment and use `dotnet cli` commands to restore the project and get all packages and dependencies needed properly installed, including **[EntityFrameworkCore](https://www.nuget.org/packages/Microsoft.EntityFrameworkCore/ "nuget gallery")**, **[SQLite](https://www.nuget.org/packages/System.Data.SQLite "nuget gallery")** and **[StackExchangeRedis](https://www.nuget.org/packages/Microsoft.Extensions.Caching.StackExchangeRedis "nuget gallery")**.
 At last but not least, you will need **[Redis](https://redis.io/download "redis downloads")** installed on your system and run it before starts the project execution.

 ## Clone and Restore